graygnuorg/pound/README.md

   used internally by __pound__ for various needs.
 The default is 4096.
   You will probably not want to change it.

-* `--with-dh=`*n*

-  Default DH parameter length.
-Allowed values for *n* are 2048 (the default) and 1024.

-  This option has no effect when compiling with OpenSSL 1.1 or later.

 * `--with-ssl=`*directory*

   Directory under which OpenSSL is installed.
 You will seldom need this option.
 Most of the time `configure` is able to detect that location automatically.

-* `--with-t_rsa=`*n*

-  Sets default time interval for regeneration of RSA ephemeral keys.

-  This option has no effect when compiling with OpenSSL 1.1 or later.

 When configuration is finished, run